 In addition as a Voluntary Aided School the governors are responsible for admissions and are the employer of the staff.
 We do not get involved in the day-to-day workings of the school as this is the responsibility of the Headteacher and the senior team.

-At Marton and District, we operate a flat structure with 6 meetings scheduled for the year.
-However, if necessary additional meetings are arranged.
+At Marton and District after a critical review we have moved back to a committee structure following a period operating as a flat structure .
 An effective scheme of delegation ensures that the Governing Board meets all it’s commitments and deadlines.
 All governor meetings are clerked by an independent professional clerk.